 - Put it with your memory box items

 - Make a note about it on an app or the PC for things you could do with it, and then store it in a box until you do that project.
 Within this list you may have a summary of projects.
 That is, a task for each project or topic.
 (Project 1 – read through work diaries and journal about what I’ve learnt.
 Project 2 – Write a chapter or a blog post on ‘being single’.)

 - Photograph it

-- Scan it and file onto your PC
+- Scan it and file it onto your PC

-Hopefully these rules and tips will help you get your filing in order, and keep you from having to do big culls every year or so.
+Hopefully, these filing rules and tips will help you get your filing in order, and keep you from having to do big culls every year or so.
 What’s your paperwork tip?
-Please share via one of the icons below!
+Please share in the WellSorted Facebook Group!